Plugin: Modify the search result URL

 This setting is optional

 Regular expression used to match against the original live URL, to which the reformat will be applied.
+'Parameter 1' is a unique identifier used to enable multiple URL match pattern to be defined.

 If the original URL matches the Java regular expression then the URL will be replaced based on the Freemarker template defined in the URL reformatting template option.